-1. The future of English?
+Figure 1 The future of English?

-Each of these translations raises different questions about the status of the English language, its linguistic forebears, and progeny.
-To answer these questions, the following chapters will look back at where English came from, and how it has developed into the language used throughout the world today.
-As the balance of power shifts from the traditional authorities-dictionaries, style guides, and the British upper classes-we will consider what the future holds for Standard British English.
+British upper classes-we will consider what the future holds for Standard British English.
 Will it retain its status as a prestige variety of English, recognized and valued throughout the world, or will other regional standards challenge its position?
 Will the future see more pidginization, as compromise varieties like Euro English emerge, forged in the boardrooms of international business and the corridors of the European parliament?
-As American English increases its dominance, will it come to replace British English, or will the two languages develop independently, so that George Bernard Shaw's quip about

-England and the USA being 'separated by a common language' will become truer than he imagined?
+As American English increases its dominance, will it come to replace British English, or will the two languages develop independently, so that George Bernard Shaw's quip about England and the USA being 'separated by a common language' will become truer than he imagined?

-Chapter 2 Origins
+- 2 -Origins